-Assessment funds will be spent to provide specific benefits conferred or privileges granted directly to the payors that are not provided to those not charged, and which do not exceed the reasonable cost to the City of conferring the benefits or granting the privileges.
-The privileges and services provided with the CRID funds are activities and improvements designed to increase restaurant food and drink sales and revenue therefrom.
+Assessment funds will be spent on specific benefits conferred or privileges granted directly to the payors that are not provided to those not charged, and which do not exceed the reasonable cost of conferring the benefits or granting the privileges.
+The privileges and services provided with the CHID funds are activities and improvements, available only to assessed businesses, designed to increase overnight stays and revenue therefrom.